The Way To YahuwehThe Way To Yahuweh Website – Expounding the Scriptures of Yahuweh

 A translation that deserves a special mention is the NASB (New American Standard Bible).
 In its main text, it translates the passage as So I say to you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you, but it has little notes next to ask, seek, and knock, and states that Or Keep asking/seeking/knocking.
 The NASB managed to to put the wrong meaning in the main text, but the right meaning in the margin!
 Why bother doing that, when you could’ve just put the correct meaning in the main text itself, and not have anything in the margin!

-Problem is, people are far too familiar with the KJV, and none of the “major” translations have the balls to break away from it.
+Problem is, people are far too familiar with the KJV, and none of the “major” translations have the guts to break away from it.

 Not very much, I can assure you of that.
 And trust me, this isn’t the only place where the ESV and other “Bible Translations” can’t get simple meanings of Greek words across.
 But pointing them all out requires several volumes of books; not a mere blog.